 By using money and power (including violence), the ruling class keeps the laws in their favor.
 In America, this is done through a two-party system.
 Both parties are run by the ruling class.
 This powerful elite is not always in agreement about the best way to run things; this is why they have two parties.

-So, while the Republicans are more likely to favor the rich people who are all about money, and the Democrats are more likely to favor the rich who want to do something to help “the less fortunate,” both favor the rich one way or the other and keep them in the driver’s seat.
+So, while the Republicans are more likely to favor the rich people who only care about money, and the Democrats are more likely to favor the rich who want to do something to help “the less fortunate,” both favor the rich one way or the other and keep them in the driver’s seat.

 Either way, the billionaire class is less than 1% of the population, so their power is enormously out of proportion to the power of the voting public.
 This is why both parties cater to the billionaires, the real ruling class.
-(The 20 wealthiest people in the US own more than half of the total US population.
+(The 20 wealthiest people in the US have more wealth than the lower half of the total US population.
 Does “ruling class” sound like an exaggeration to you?)

-What would change is that one tiny group of people wouldn’t own all the places where we work, people who do none of the work yet reap the wealth that we create.
+What would change is that one tiny group of people wouldn’t own all the places where we work, people who do none of the work yet make all the rules and reap all the wealth that we create.

 Under socialism, some jobs will be valued more by society, so people who have them will earn more.
 Teachers might be paid more than taxi drivers, because we value our kids’ education so much and we want good teachers.
 But vast inequalities in wealth and income would no longer exist as they do today under capitalism.
 Everybody would be working class.